Decimal Degrees to Degrees, Minutes, Seconds Calculator

 Degrees, Minutes, & Seconds:

-How to Convert Decimal Degrees to Degrees, Minutes, Seconds (DMS)
+How to Convert Decimal Degrees to Degrees, Minutes, and Seconds

-There are a few simple steps to convert decimal degrees to degrees with minutes and seconds.
+There are a few simple steps to convert decimal degrees to degrees, minutes, and seconds.

 Step One: Find Whole Degrees

-Since minutes and seconds are used to express the measurement of an angle that is smaller than one degree, start by setting the number to the left of the decimal point as the degrees.
+Since minutes and seconds are used to express the measurement of an angle less than one degree, start by setting the whole number to the left of the decimal point as the number of degrees.

 Step Two: Find Minutes

-The decimal point, or remainder of the angle that is smaller than one degree can be converted to minutes and seconds.
+The decimal point, or the remainder of the angle that is less than one degree, can be converted to minutes and seconds.
 Multiply this decimal value by 60 to find the number of minutes.

 minutes = remaining decimal × 60

 This resulting number is the minutes and seconds.
 The whole number to the left of the decimal point is the number of minutes.
-The remainder is the number of partial minutes, which need to be converted to seconds.
+The remainder, or the values to the right of the decimal, is the number of partial minutes, which need to be converted to seconds.